Allariya/Postman-Newman/.github/ISSUE_TEMPLATE/bug_report.md

 :three:

 **Expected Behavior**
 A clear and concise description of what you expected to happen.
+A link to requirements/a screenshot from the requirements if applicable.

 **Actual Behavior**
 Describe what happened, provide errors/exceptions.